Independence of Bangladesh

-Independence of Bangladesh was declared on 26 March 1971, celebrated as Independence Day, from Pakistan.
-The Independence Day of Bangladesh is celebrated on 26 March when Sheikh Mujibur Rahman declared the Independence of Bangladesh.
+The independence of Bangladesh was declared from Pakistan on 26 March 1971, which is now celebrated as Independence Day.
 The Bangladesh Liberation War started on 26 March and lasted till 16 December 1971 which is celebrated as Victory Day in Bangladesh.
-There is a dispute along partisan line on who declared the Independence of Bangladesh.
-The Awami League claim Sheikh Mujibur Rahman while the Bangladesh Nationalist Party claim it was Ziaur Rahman.

 History

+Background

-In 1905, the British Raj partitioned Bengal into East Bengal and West Bengal.
+In 1905, the British Raj partitioned the Bengal Presidency into East Bengal and West Bengal.
 The British introduced the Morley-Minto Reforms in 1909 which made the electorate system based on religion and East Bengal was largely Muslim.
 The Bengal Provincial Muslim League was created to represent Bengali Muslims.
-The two Bengals were joined back together in 1912 in a decision by the British which was unpopular among the Muslims which feared it would harm the interests of their community.
-The 1946 Cabinet Mission to India decided to partition Bengal and in 1947 Bengal war partitioned again.
+The two Bengals were reunited in 1912 in a decision by the British which was unpopular among the Muslims which feared it would harm the interests of their community.
+The 1946 Cabinet Mission to India decided to partition Bengal and in 1947 Bengal was partitioned again.
 West Bengal went to India and East Bengal went to Pakistan becoming East Pakistan.
 The Partition of India took place along religious lines with Muslim majority areas going to Pakistan.